keegan337/NIS/README.md

 ```bash
 openssl x509 -in uct.der -inform der -text -noout
 ```
+Note that we never actually use the .der file because we store all certificates in .p12 files as well.

 ### Private key storage
 Private keys are stored in [PKCS12](https://en.wikipedia.org/wiki/PKCS_12) files.